jivimberg/jivimberg.github.io/source/_posts/2018-11-05-using-uuid-on-spring-data-jpa-entities.markdown

 categories: uuid spring data jpa kotlin hibernate
 ---

-In this article I’ll explore **how to model a [JPA Entity][1] using an [UUID][2]** as Primary Keys working with [Spring Data JPA.][3]
+In this article I’ll explore **how to model a [JPA Entity][1] using an [UUID][2]** as Primary Key working with [Spring Data JPA.][3]

 <!--more-->

 # Why UUIDs?

-In general we use numerical keys on our models and let the DB generate that for us on persistence.
-But there are **some reasons why you might prefer to use UUID** as your Primary Key instead.
+Usually we use numerical keys on our models and let the DB generate that for us on persistence.
+But there are **some reasons why you might prefer to use UUIDs** as your Primary Key instead.
 Namely:

 * **UUIDs are globally unique.** This means that we don’t need a centralized component to generate unique ids, **we can generate the ids on the application itself** instead of relying on [some UUID generator][4] that populates the `id` field on persist.
 * Having globally unique ids also means that **your ids are unique across databases.** This allows us to move data across databases without having to check for conflicting ids.
-* Having application generated ids means the id is know even before the entity is persisted.
-This let’s us **model our entities as [immutable objects][5]** and we avoid having to handle null values on the id.
+* Having application generated ids means the id is known even before the entity is persisted.
+This lets us **model our entities as [immutable objects][5]** and we avoid having to handle null values on the id.

 But as you probably already know: [🚫🆓🍽][6].
-So here are some of the downsides of using UUID for you to consider:
+So here are some of the downsides of using UUIDss for you to consider:

 * **Storage space.** As you can imagine storing an UUID takes a lot more space than storying an Int.
 Specially if you make the mistake of storing it as a `String`.
 You might think Id space is not a big deal, but consider that **Primary Keys are often used in indexes and as Foreign Keys on other tables**.
-So the number starts to add up.
+So the numbers start to add up.
-* Thy are **not human friendly**.
+* They are **not human friendly**.
 What’s easier to remember: `223492` or `453bd9d7-83c0-47fb-b42e-0ab045b29f83 `?
 This is specially true if you happen to be exposing your ids on your public APIs.
 Think: `/albums/2311445/photo/7426321` vs `/albums/b3480d79-e458-4675-a7ba-61ac5957cb7c/photo/19b24967-1741-4405-a746-d2b081ee45f2 `.

 **If you’re still on the fence** here’s a great article talking about the pros and cons of using UUIDs as primary keys: [https://tomharrisonjr.com/uuid-or-guid-as-primary-keys-be-careful-7b2aa3dcb439][7].